 Dr. Abdulrahman H. Al-Saeed − Advisor to The Royal Court of the Kingdom of Saudi Arabia and Director, Office of Special Projects for HRH King ‘Abdallah Bin ‘Abdalaziz Al Sa’ud, Custodian of the Two Holy Places and King of Saudi Arabia.

 Dr. John Duke Anthony appeared in a roundtable discussion on This is America, a weekly public affairs television series hosted by Dennis Wholey.
 This is America is distributed throughout the United States, Canada, and the world via PBS stations, the AmericanLife TV Network, and Voice of America Television.
-The program featureed a round table discussion on the complex nature of the Arab world with HM Queen Noor, Amb.
-Wendy Chamberlin, President of the Middle East Institute, John Duke Anthony, President and CEO of the National Council on U.S. Arab Relations, George Washington University Islamic Scholar Dr. Sayyed Nasr, Hisham Melham of Al-Arabiya Television and Laila Al-Qatami the former communications dir. for the Arab Anti-Defamation League.
+The program featured a roundtable discussion on the complex nature of the Arab world with HM Queen Noor; Ambassador Wendy Chamberlin, President of the Middle East Institute; Dr. John Duke Anthony, President and CEO of the National Council on U.S. Arab Relations; George Washington University Islamic Scholar Dr. Sayyed Nasr; Hisham Melham of Al-Arabiya Television; and Laila Al-Qatami, the former communications director for the Arab American Anti-Discrimination Committee.

 “DEVELOPMENTAL AND EDUCATIONAL DYNAMICS”

 Chair: H.E.
 Marwan Muasher, Senior Vice-President of External Affairs, World Bank; former Foreign Minister of the Hashemite Kingdom of Jordan; former Ambassador of Jordan to the United States; author of The Arab Center: The Promise of Moderation